Note: This document is for an older version of GRASS GIS that is outdated. You should upgrade, and read the current addon manual page.

 r.mess -m -n -i env=bio1,bio12,bio15 ref_rast=ppa output=Ex_02

-In the figure below the map with the protected areas, the MES, the most dissimilar variables, and the areas with novel conditions are given.
-They show that the protected areas cover most of the region's annual precipitation, mean annual temperature, and precipitation seasonality gradients.
+In the figure below the map with the protected areas, the MES, the most dissimilar variables and the areas with novel conditions are given.
+They show that the protected areas cover most of the region's annual precipitation, mean annual temperature and precipitation seasonality gradients.
 Areas with novel conditions can be found in northern Kenya.

 Example 3

 Similarity between long-term average conditions based on the period 1950-2000 (env) and projections for climate conditions in 2070 under RCP85 based on the IPSL General Circulation Models ( env_proj).
-No reference points or areas are defined in this example, so the whole region is used as a reference.
+No reference points or areas are defined in this example, so the whole region is used as reference.
 Note that this is equivalent to what the Maxent program does when computing the MESS layers.

 g.region raster=bio1